Marian Engel: Writing

 Marian Engel's first published novel, No Clouds of Glory, was published in 1968.
 Later reissued in the United States as Sarah Bastard's Notebook (1974), the work challenged traditional notions of female identity by using a fragmented approach to the subjective narrative that mirrored entries in a notebook.

 Engel's most famous and controversial novel was Bear (1976), a tale of erotic love between an archivist and a bear.
 Her editor at Harcourt Brace rejected the manuscript noting that: "Its relative brevity coupled with its extreme strangeness presents, I'm afraid, an insuperable obstacle in present circumstances."
 It was eventually published by McClelland & Stewart after being championed by Robertson Davies.
 It won the Governor General's Literary Award for Fiction in 1976.

 Inside the Easter Egg (1975) and her posthumous The Tattooed Woman (1985) were collections of short stories.
 Some of these short stories had originally been written for Robert Weaver's CBC radio program Anthology.
 The novel JOANNE: The Last Days of a Modern Marriage was originally commissioned as a radio-novel by CBC for the program This Country in the Morning.
 In addition to her novels, Engel wrote two children's books; Adventures of Moon Bay Towers (1974) and My name is not Odessa Yarker (1977).

-Engel was an avid journal keeper and she used them primarily as a repository for memories and details from which she drew for her fiction.
+Engel was an avid journal keeper and she used her journals primarily as a repository for memories and details from which she drew for her fiction.
 In 1999, this material was edited and published as Marian Engel's Notebook: 'Ah, mon cahier, écoute....